Subhrajyoty Roy

 Technical Materials

-These are like some of the useful proof techniques, some puzzles and interesting mathematical (or statistical) problems I have collected over the years.
+These are some of the useful proof techniques that I like and a bunch of technical materials that I have collected over the years.

 Proof Technique